 Building and maintaining a network of like-minded friends has been proven to increase our longevity.
 Plus, it is a lot of fun!

 I was first introduced to Yoga as a way to help alleviate physical pain.
 Years of poor posture, minimal exercise, and sub-par nutrition started catching up to me shortly after college while I was still adjusting to my new sedentary career.
 My first experience with Yoga was not a positive one….

 The physical postures represent just a fraction of what Yoga offers.
 Mental, physical, and emotional benefits await the curious.
 Are you ready to explore?

-Many people who practice yoga consistently often report experiencing a state of happiness for no reason at all and find it easier to maintain that state for a longer period of time.
+Many people who practice yoga consistently report experiencing a state of happiness for no reason at all and find it easier to maintain that state for a longer period of time.

 The benefits of the physical postures are well known, but it is the subtle shifts in our perspective layered on top of those physical benefits that create opportunities for growth and total wellness.